schifano/udacity-final/UIKit Fundamentals/Meme Me.md

 But on static cells, rowHeight set on individual cells can override UITableView’s."

 Makes sense.
 I fixed this by adjusting the tableView.rowHeight in viewWillAppear.
-Note - there is now tableView.rowWidth.
+Note - there is no tableView.rowWidth.
 That's a whole 'nother thing.